This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 (Permission settings)

-Although 403 forbidden errors on a WordPress site are normally quite easy to identify and fix if you are a technical user, for a non-techie this can take a little time and some experimenting.
+Although 403 forbidden errors on a WordPress site are normally easy to identify and fix if you are a technical user, for a non-techie this can take a little time and some experimenting.

 - Incorrect permissions set on folders or files